HarshaVardhanJ/docker_files/README.md

 ## `openssh:debian`

-This image is based on the Debian Stable Slim distribution.
+This image is based on the Debian Stretch Slim distribution.
 This image is considerably larger than the Alpine Linux image.